ShermainePeh08/intern_claude_refactored/README.md

 ### What gets recorded per case

-Quality comes from the checklist.
-Everything else is typed by hand into `.study/metrics.yaml`, and a blank is always better than a guess:
+Quality comes from the checklist:

 setup effort (1–10, subjective) · token-limit share · wall clock · peak context in tokens and as a share of the window · total tokens across main thread and